 - a.
 In the case of a medical condition that affects the licence holder's ability to drive safely, the licence holder must stop driving immediately and report the matter to the Licensing Office within one working day. - b.
 The licence holder will successfully complete a medical examination on a 3 yearly basis.
 On attaining the age of 65, the licence holder shall complete the medical on an annual basis.
-Certain medical conditions may result in the certifying GMC registered GP/Medical Practitioner requiring the licence holder to undergo more frequent examinations, at the licence holder's expense. - c.
-Should an authorised officer of the Council have reason to believe that a licensed hackney carriage or private hire vehicle driver has a medical condition that renders them unfit to drive, this includes but is not restricted to alcohol or drug misuse, a further independent medical examination will be requested, to a standard set by the Council, at a cost to the applicant.
+Certain medical conditions may result in the Medical Officer requiring the licence holder to undergo more frequent examinations, at the licence holder's expense.